What is welding?

 First form the parts leaving a gap.

-The molding mass must be fired and dried.
-It should be heated to 800 ÷ 1000 ° C with a propane-butane burner.
+The moulding compound must be fired and dried.
+It must be heated to a temp.
+800 ÷ 1000°C with a propane-butane burner.

-After burning, the obtained steel is heated to the temperature of approx. 2500 ÷ 2900 ° C.
+After combustion, the result is steel heated to a temperature of approx. 2500 ÷ 2900 °C.

 Molten metal is poured into the mold.

-During contact with the joined surfaces, the edges are melted and permanently bonded.
+During contact with the surfaces to be bonded, the overmelt edges and durable combination.

 REGISTRATION: +48 504 477 077